alexandrosraikos/woocommerce-biz-courier-logistics/README.txt

 This update includes UI corrections, documentation updates, and code cleanup.

 = 1.0.0 =
-This is the initial release version of WooBiz.
+This is the initial release version of Biz Courier & Logistics for WooCommerce.

 Main features: